bishtanuj/Data-Structure-Using-Python/Main/Programs/Sorting/README.md

 # _Sorting_

-It is a way of arranging the elements in a specific order.
+It is a way of arranging the elements of a data structure in a specific order.